 Map courtesy of CDC.

-San Joaquin Valley Fever, now called Valley Fever for short, was named because of an outbreak among farm workers in the well known San Joaquin Valley of California.
+San Joaquin Valley Fever, now called Valley Fever for short, was named because of an outbreak among farm workers in the well-known San Joaquin Valley of California.
 The condition is caused by inhaling dust or dirt contaminated with a fungus of the Coccidiodes genus.
-The fungus is inhaled into the lungs where it may simply cause a low grade chronic cough and calcification (mineralization) of local lymph nodes or, if the immune system is weak, it can cause pneumonia or even disseminate throughout the body.
+The fungus is inhaled into the lungs where it may simply cause a low-grade chronic cough and calcification (mineralization) of local lymph nodes or, if the immune system is weak, it can cause pneumonia or even disseminate throughout the body.

 About The Fungus

 The fungus lives in many areas.
-Since this map was created by the Centers for Disease Control and Protection, some additional areas in the U.S. have seen cases, including desert areas in south and central Washington; desert areas in central Oregon; all desert areas in California, Utah and Nevada.
+Since this map was created by the Centers for Disease Control and Protection, some additional areas in the U.S. have seen cases, including desert areas in south and central Washington; desert areas in central Oregon; all desert areas in California, Utah, and Nevada.
 It's also found in all desert areas in Central and South America.

-In these places, soil is sandy and alkaline.
+In these places, the soil is sandy and alkaline.
 There is little rainfall.
 Summer is hot and winter is cold.
-Fungal spores, called arthroconidia, are released from the ground after a rainfall and are carried by the wind.
+Fungal spores, called arthroconidia, are released from the ground after rainfall and are carried by the wind.
 Earthquakes or high winds or even crop harvesting have led to outbreaks of this infection as any of these conditions can stir up fungal spores.
 Once the spores are in the air, they can be inhaled and set up infection.

 It has been estimated that 60 percent of animals and people that become infected with this fungus never get sick.
 It is only when antibodies indicating past infection show up on a blood test that infection is discovered.

 But the other 40 percent do get sick.
 It only takes one to three weeks from the inhalation of fungal spores before coughing starts.
 Fever, weight loss, and appetite loss accompany the cough, which can be dry or productive.
-If illness is limited to the lungs, prognosis is good with appropriate medication and the recovery rate approaches 90 percent.
+If the illness is limited to the lungs, the prognosis is good with appropriate medication and the recovery rate approaches 90 percent.

-If the fungus escapes the lung and travels out elsewhere in the body, the infection is said to have disseminated, the condition is much more serious.
-On the average, several months pass between the initial cough (which may be so mild as to have gone undetected) and signs appearing in another organ system.
+If the fungus escapes the lung and travels out elsewhere in the body, the infection is said to have disseminated, and the condition is much more serious.
+On average, several months pass between the initial cough (which may be so mild as to have gone undetected) and signs appearing in another organ system.
 There is an order by which the fungus disseminates in that it appears in certain organs before others.